-Beyond these must-see sites, we must spend a little more time around Ise to enjoy the Shima Peninsula National Park, especially Futami Bay, where we come to see the famous Meoto Iwa married rocks.
+Beyond these must-see sites, we encourage you to spend a little more time around Ise to enjoy the Shima Peninsula National Park, especially Futami Bay, home of the famous Meoto Iwa (married rocks).

-In the north (Toba), it is a completely different celebrity than Amaterasu who attracts the crowds: Mikimoto, founder of Japanese pearl culture.
-Because the local waters have long been home to pearl oysters, formerly snorkeled by artisan divers ama.
-They now only dive for tourists, but a museum (Mikimoto Pearl Island) pays homage to their traditions, and especially to the method that allowed Mikimoto Kokichi to make pearl culture a flourishing industry.
+In the north (Toba), offers different notoriety: Mikimoto, founder of Japanese pearl culture.
+The local waters have long been home to pearl oysters, formerly snorkeled by artisan divers ama.
+They now only dive for tourists, but a museum (Mikimoto Pearl Island) pays homage to their traditions, process, and the method which pioneered Mikimoto Kokichi to produce pearl jewelry,

-The south of the peninsula is quieter, but less served.
-More photogenic too, because the jagged coasts offer a superb panorama of the 60 islands of Ago Bay and the pearl fishing boats, while Goza is a small fishing port a stone's throw from a wide white sand beach. and end (Goza-shirahama).
+The south of the peninsula is remote, tranquil, and more photogenic as the picturesque jagged coasts offer a superb panoramic view of the 60 islands of Ago Bay and the pearl fishing boats, while Goza is a small fishing port, a stone's throw from a wide white sandy beach (Goza-shirahama).